sasadangelo/langchain-tutorials/README.md

 ### Clone the LangChain-Tutorials repository

-To run the tutorials you need to clone the `langchain-tutorials` repository:
+To run the tutorials you need to clone the `langchain-tutorials` repository in a `<workspace>` folder:
 ```
+cd <workspace>
 git clone https://github.com/sasadangelo/langchain-tutorials
+cd langchain-tutorials
 ```

 ## How to run the tutorials